 The Cl importer NKCC1, together with the exporter KCC2, play a fundamental role in regulating the intracellular Cl concentration in neurons.
 The neurotransmitter GABA, through Cl-permeable GABAA receptors, is fundamental in physiological neurodevelopment.
 Defective GABAAergic transmission characterizes numerous brain disorders which affect an increasing range of individuals in Europe and worldwide, that still lack a pharmacological treatment.
 In this context, varying intracellular Cl concentration through the modulation of NKCC1 or KCC2 has demonstrated to be safer than direct receptor blockade.
 Importantly, the NKCC1/KCC2 expression ratio is defective in many brain diseases, and NKCC1 inhibition by the FDA-approved drug bumetanide rescues many symptoms in animal models.
 This has motivated clinical studies for the chronic usage of bumetanide in a broad range of brain disorders.
 However, bumetanide is a strong diuretic (due to inhibition of the kidney Cl-importer NKCC2), which makes it not suitable for chronic treatments in terms of drug compliance.
-Based on these premises, the overall objectives of the project are the structural characterization of NKCC1 (objective 1), performed during year 1 (outgoing phase), and the functional characterization of NKCC1 (objective 2), expected during year 2 (incoming phase).
-Using an interdisciplinary approach (structural biology, molecular biology, computational chemistry) the project aims at investigating the structure-function relationship of NKCC1.
-This represents a breakthrough advance in understanding the ion binding and ion transport mechanisms.
-The characterization of NKCC1 also in presence of known ligands, such as bumetanide, will help in understanding the protein-ligand inhibition mechanism.
+Based on these premises, the overall objectives of the project are the structural characterization of NKCC1 (objective 1 - during year 1 of outgoing phase), and the functional characterization of NKCC1 (objective 2 – during year 2 of incoming phase).
+Using an interdisciplinary approach (structural biology, molecular biology, computational chemistry) the project investigated the structure-function relationship of NKCC1, which represents a breakthrough advance in understanding the ion binding and ion transport mechanisms.
+Further 3D characterization of NKCC1 also in presence of known ligands, such as bumetanide, will help in understanding the protein-ligand inhibition mechanism.
+In conclusion, the insights obtained from the multidisciplinary approach and the broad literature analysis that have been carried on helped us in investigating the binding sites of known drugs that modulate NKCC1 activity in order to treat brain disorders effectively and with fewer side effects.
 The present project will also accelerate the rational design and discovery of novel selective and potent NKCC1 inhibitors urgently needed in the treatment of brain disorders.
 These more specific drugs devoid the diuretic effect, associated with patient compliance in long-lasting cures.

 Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far